Consumer Information

 Maximum time frame is the maximum number of years after first enrollment that a student may complete MD Program courses in the full-time pursuit of the MD degree, MD/MPH dual degree, or MD/Clinical Research Practice Certificate.
 The maximum time frames for completion of the programs are:

-Program Expected Maximum Program Type
+| Program | Expected Time to Credential | Maximum Time Frame | Program Type |

-Medicine/MD 4 years 7 years
+| Medicine/MD | 4 years | 7 years | Professional |

-MD/MPH 5 years 8 years Joint Degree Program
+| MD/MPH | 5 years | 7 years | Joint Professional/Graduate |

-MD/Public Health Certificate 4 years 7 years Joint Certificate Program
+| MD/Public Health Certificate | 4 years | 7 years | Embedded Certificate |

 Students may receive Federal financial aid funding for the repeat of a failing grade or withdrawal of any class or classes.
 Repeated coursework may only be funded one additional time per repeated course.
 Additional time taken for repeated coursework is counted toward the maximum timeframe listed in the table above.

-The Office of Financial Aid will review the satisfactory academic progress of all aid recipients at the end of each academic year.
+The Office of Financial Aid will review the satisfactory academic progress of all aid recipients seven weeks after the end of each academic year.
 Review of a student's academic status will be in collaboration with the Associate Dean for Student Affairs, or his/her designee, after the MSEC has reviewed the academic progress status of all students.
 Students who fail to meet the required Financial Aid SAP standards (qualitative, quantitative, and/or time frame) will be ineligible for continued financial aid funding beginning in the fall term.
-The Office of Financial Aid will notify the student in writing of their aid suspension status and the appeal process for possible reinstatement.
+The Office of Financial Aid will notify the students in writing of their aid suspension status and the appeal process for possible reinstatement.

 All MD/MPH and MD/Certificate Program students must meet program-specific performance requirements (e.g. minimum GPA requirements) as stated in each Program’s Regulations.
 Failure to maintain a minimum required academic performance will result in failure to meet SAP requirements and loss of eligibility for Federal financial aid.

 Students who fail to meet SAP requirements (qualitative, quantitative, and/or time frame) may appeal to the Office of Financial Aid for review.
 The Office of Financial Aid will notify any student who has failed to meet SAP that they must complete the appeal process for reinstatement of aid.
 The appeal must state the reasons for failing to meet SAP requirements (e.g. special circumstances that contributed to the student’s failure to make SAP).
-All appeals must be submitted to the Office of Financial Aid within two weeks of the date of notification that a student has not met SAP.
+Appeals must be submitted two weeks after your notification of your SAP status.
+Please include your academic plan if it is required.

-Students who have a non-passing grade that cannot be remediated by the end of the academic year in which they are notified of their noncompliance with SAP must appeal to the Office of Financial Aid for continued Federal financial aid eligibility, and must submit a formal remedial Academic Plan to the Office of Financial Aid.
+Students who have a non-passing grade that cannot be remediated by the end of the academic year in which they are notified of their noncompliance with SAP must appeal to the Office of Financial Aid for continued federal financial aid eligibility and must submit a formal remedial Academic Plan to the Office of Financial Aid.
 The Academic Plan describes the coursework and timeline needed to remediate the non-passing grade or exam.
 This plan must be in keeping with the required pace for meeting graduation requirements.

 Students who have appealed for reinstatement of financial aid funding and had the appeal approved will be placed on financial aid probation for one full semester and/or the period outlined in the remedial Academic Plan.
-Students must show improvement in coursework and progression in their program or academic plan (as determined by the MSEC and Office of Financial Aid Standing Committee) in order to maintain eligibility for Federal financial aid.
+Students must show improvement in coursework and progression in their program or academic plan (as determined by the MSEC and Office of Financial Aid Standing Committee) to maintain eligibility for Federal financial aid.
+Students will remain on financial aid probation during the period of academic review.

 Students who fail to meet SAP requirements will be notified in writing by the Office of Financial Aid of their status for continued financial aid funding.

-Office of Financial Aid: 202-994-2960; medfinan@gwu.edu
+Office of Financial Aid: 202-994-2960; medfinan [at] gwu [dot] edu (medfinan[at]gwu[dot]edu)

 Who Approved This Policy